jonk4m/Eisenhower_Matrix/README.md

   - OS independent: Is there a way to compile several executables that are wrapped in one executable which then picks the correct executable to use based on the OS calling it?
   - Runnable in a web browser.
   - Runnable on mobile.
-  - Integration with Todoist possible.
+  - Integration with Todoist, Google Tasks, or others possible.
   - Making the ranking process "smarter" by mimicking techniques similar to active recall and spaced repetition.
     - Example: User has 50 tasks.
 Ranking them all by importance should, at some point, loop back to the beginning of the list to heighten the likelyhood that Task 1 being ranked higher than Task 49 is true.
 Basically, even if all tasks are technically ranked in order, there should be some overlap of tasks the user is asked to rank to ensure a higher degree of certainty.
   - Make this a linux package that can be installed by most package managers